top of page

 B: Bell!
 Must you go? - All my faults perchance thou knowest, all my madness none can know

-A: I nearly tripped over your dog – but none shall know THAT, at any rate - that’s all I can promise
+A: I nearly tripped over your dog - none shall know that precious piece of brutality - that’s all I can promise

 B: Fletcher!!